 Streamlight adheres to the voluntary ANSI/NEMA FL-1 flashlight standards.
 These voluntary standards require manufacturers to test and report information in a certain way so as to give consumers better comparison information when shopping.

 Like any standards, unscrupulous companies can tweak lights to work within the rules to paint a picture that is not necessarily an accurate depiction of the product’s performance.
 Therefore, I have come up with certain testing protocols that I now use to evaluate flashlights.
 I believe my testing protocol can be a valuable comparison tool for consumers.
-Click here to read more about my testing procedures and how they relate to the FL-1 standards.

 For my evaluations, I measure light output over time, heat generation, impact resistance and water resistance.
 Additionally, I provide you with photos of the light’s beam and spill.
 Let’s take these individually.